zxaos/apcupsd-cookbook/README.md

 # apcupsd cookbook
-Provides a recipe to install and cofigure apcupsd, a daemon for for monitoring compatible UPS devices.
+Provides a recipe to install and configure apcupsd, a daemon for for monitoring compatible UPS devices.

 ## Requirements
 None